JoshCheek/block_challenges/block_challenges.md

 ## Blocks aren't counted with arity

+Arity is the number of arguments that a method takes.

+What do you think the arity will be for these methods?
+Go ahead and guess,
+then mimic the first line against the other methods to find out if you're right.

+<div class="interactive-code">def a
+end
+puts method(:a).arity

+def b(arg)
+end

+def c(arg1, arg2)
+end

+def d(arg1, arg2, &block)
+end</div>

 ## There can only be one block argument

 ## Block param when no block is given